construction calculator

 FAQs

-When can I use 1:300 instead of 1:150?
+When can I use the 1:300 ratio instead of 1:150?

-Should intake be greater than exhaust?
+Should intake always be greater than exhaust?

-Does this account for blocked soffits?
+Does this calculator account for blocked or poorly performing vents?

-Is this code compliant?
+Is this calculation enough to guarantee code compliance?

 Related calculators